Get Your Climb On!

 Why climb with the Outdoor Adventure Club?

 The Outdoor Adventure Club is the Bay Area's most experienced climbing school and guide service.
 Since 1996, we've safely taught thousands of people to rock climb, ice climb and become mountaineers.
 All of our climbing trips and classes are led by professional guides who have been trained by the American Mountain Guides Association and certified as Wilderness First Responders.
-Our guides are also avid climbers themselves!
+Of course, our guides are also avid climbers themselves!

 The Outdoor Adventure Club also offers guided rock climbing trips, hiking, backpacking, kayaking, flying trapeze, mountain biking, whitewater rafting, backountry skiing/boarding, surfing, mountaineering and international adventure travel trips.
 Go to our full Adventure Calendar!